F47-503/autoemoji/README.md

 - text, for message's text
 - total, for message's total amount of reactions
 - column for each reaction with ratio `reaction count / total`
+- label for message's most popular emoji

 ### `get_embeddings.ipynb` notebook
-can be used for getting embeddings with RuBERT.
+can be used for getting embeddings with RuBERT or any other transformer.
 At current stage amount of tokens is limited to 128.
 However, on the set of 8k messages file with binary embeddings is still about 3,3GB.
 `train.ipynb` notebook contains some approaches for model training using embeddings from previous notebook.